-Visiting Wadi El Seboua while you’re touring Lake Nasser makes for an unforgettable experience since the area is home to a number of relocated ancient sites.
+Visiting Wadi El Seboua during one of our cruises on Lake Nasser makes for an unforgettable experience since the area is home to a number of relocated ancient sites.

 Going for a cruise on Lake Nasser in Egypt is unquestionably a fantastic experience, and one which you’re not likely to forget.
 The main reason for this is of course because these cruises typically allow visitors to see and explore several sites that contain more than just a single attraction.